HKBU Alumni Gratitude Grant (AGG) 香港浸會大學恩傳助學金

 - The proposed activities or projects must meet the objectives of the Grants as listed in the objectives above.
-The activities may include participation or organization of local or global experiential programmes, service-learning opportunities, research study, publication, overseas visit, etc;
+The activities may include participation or organization of local or global experiential programmes, service-learning opportunities, short-term overseas study or service trip, language courses taken in Hong Kong, sports/music/arts or other skills training/courses taken in Hong Kong, etc.

 - Multi-application is accepted on different nature of proposed activities/projects in each academic year.